Traveling has always been one of my passions. The world is full of fascinating places and cultures and I hope to see as much of it as I can.

-The Loxahatchee Visitor Center is open daily from November to April and is closed on Monday’s and Tuesday’s from May through October.
+The Loxahatchee Visitor Center is open daily from November to April and is closed on Mondays and Tuesdays from May through October.
 They are open from 9am to 4pm on weekdays and from 9am to 4:30pm on weekends.
 The outdoor trails and grounds are open daily from sunrise to sunset.
-There is a $5 per vehicle daily entrance fee with annual and lifetime passes available.
+There is a $10 per vehicle daily entrance fee with annual passes available for $25.

 Morikami Museum and Japanese Gardens

 The Morikami Museum and Japanese Gardens is another wonderful destination that is located right in Delray Beach.
 The six distinctive Japanese Gardens take visitors along a scenic one-mile path around the lagoon.
-Along the way you will have the opportunity to sit and enjoy the wildlife and the view at a number of well-placed benches and sitting areas.
+Along the way, you will have the opportunity to sit and enjoy the wildlife and the view at several well-placed benches and sitting areas.
 Toward the end of the trail comes Yamato Island that is home to the original Morikami Museum and some very large and colorful iguana.
-There is also a wonderful world class Bonsai collection here.
+There is also a wonderful world-class Bonsai collection here.